archbardinexile/BGCL/_posts/2024-10-19-spells-equipment.md

 Choose a weapon that you can see within range.
 For the duration, weapon attacks made with it use ***lucky dice*** in place of its normal damage dice on a hit.
 The weapon also becomes magical, if it isn't already.

-***At Higher Levels.*** When you cast this spell using a spell slot of 5th level or higher, the bonus increases according to the table below.
-When you use a spell slot of 7th level or higher, the bonus increases according to the table below.
+***At Higher Levels.*** When you cast this spell using a spell slot of 5th level or higher, the bonus increases according to the lucky dice table.
+When you use a spell slot of 7th level or higher, the bonus increases according to the lucky dice table.

 ##### **Lucky Dice**